-Size: Large - up to 40 feet tall with a trunk diameter of up to 4 feet
+Size: Large - up to 40 feet tall with a trunk

 Habitat: coastal

 Description: This tree gets its name from its peculiar shape.
 The trunk goes up about half the height of the tree, where it stops with a rounded top.
 The branches grow out of the side of the trunk and so do not grow above the trunk.
 This gives the tree the appearance of an angel with its wings spread.
 During the spring and summer, the branches grow leaves and small white flowers, making the wings appear white.
 During the fall, the leaves fall off, leaving bare branches and a very grim visage indeed.